|Contents : Articles : Optimization of learning|

 Please note that this text is pretty outdated and boldly hypothetical.
 It has been posted here only as a result of unending requests from users of SuperMemo and not only.
 It should not be taken as a reflection of the present position of Dr Wozniak or SuperMemo World on the topics considered.
 It is placed here on the web for archival purposes only.
 Minor corrections, esp. linguistic errors, have been introduced to make the text easier to read.

-Before reading, take note, that the hypothetical concept of stochastic learning can roughly be substituted with a well-defined phenomenon of procedural learning as long as it fits the basic presumption: in stochastic learning, it is the brain that needs to figure out the synaptic connections that need to be reinforced (basically via trial-and-error).
+Before reading, take note, that the hypothetical concept of can roughly be substituted with a well-defined phenomenon of procedural learning as long as it fits the basic presumption: in stochastic learning, it is the brain that needs to figure out the synaptic connections that need to be reinforced (basically via trial-and-error).
 Throughout the text stochastic learning is set in opposition to deterministic learning, which roughly corresponds with declarative learning.

 In this chapter I shall start from presenting basic facts and theories concerning biochemistry and physiology of memory.
 They should provide a substance for construction of a molecular model of memory that would combine known neurochemical data with the quantitative properties of the memory that are implied by the model of optimal learning used by the SuperMemo method.
 The chapter is addressed to people with an established interest in neuroscience and, in consequence, requires some knowledge of fundamental biochemistry and physiology of the nervous system.
 The biological terminology, except for newly introduced concepts, is not included in the glossary at the end of the thesis.